 - Our trees and instant laurel hedging – 9 litres (2 gallons or 1 large watering can) every 2 to 3 days.

 - Our very big trees – 18 litres (4 gallons or 2 large watering cans) every 2 to 3 days.

 However, in particularly hot, dry, sunny and/or windy weather you may need to increase the frequency further, or reduce it in a period of wet weather.
-Also alter the amounts accordingly depending on the conditions on site as poorly-drained sites, such as those on heavy clay, will need less watering than those on sandy soils.
+Also alter the amounts accordingly depending on the conditions on site as poorly-drained sites.
+Those on heavy clay will need less watering than those on sandy soils.

-Plants usually give you fair warning that they are stressed before they die by turning older leaves yellow and then dropping them, and in severe drought the soft new growth wilts and shrivels!
+Plants usually give you fair warning that they are stressed before they die by turning older leaves yellow and then dropping them.
+In severe drought the soft new growth wilts and shrivels!

 If you have a soaker hose fitted on an outside timer make sure it is switched on for at least 20 minutes a day (sandier soils may require more).

 A lot of plants, in particular laurels, can look hungry in the spring.
 This is indicated by the plant yellowing.
 We would advise an immediate feed with a high nitrogen fertiliser and with a follow up treatment at the end of June or early July.

 Need specific advice?
 Just ask!